Immunisation programmes are designed to help protect the population from serious vaccine-preventable diseases.

 - Td/IPV vaccine was 79% in the most deprived areas of Scotland compared to 92% in the least deprived areas.

-For more information on vaccine uptake, and trends over time, visit the HPS surveillance data and systems page (external website).
+For more information on vaccine uptake, and trends over time, visit the HPS Data and surveillance page (external site).

 Information for the public

 We produce information for the public on each of the immunisation programmes.
-All our public information is available in English, Urdu, Chinese and Polish, and Easy Read.
-We are happy to consider requests for other languages and formats and such requests can be emailed to firstname.lastname@example.org.
+All our public information is available in English, Urdu, Chinese and Polish, BSL and Easy Read.
+If you require publications or documents in other formats please email the Public Health Scotland Other Formats team.

 We work with key stakeholders who conduct research on barriers to accessing immunisations in deprived areas and among certain ethnic minority groups.
 This research informs how we develop our public facing information on immunisations.